Tensor Regression Networks: Introduction

 \section{Introduction}

-Many natural datasets exhibit pronounced multi-modal structure.
-We represent audio spectrograms as 2nd-order tensors (matrices) with modes corresponding to frequency and time.
-We represent images as 3rd-order tensors with modes corresponding to width, height and the color channels.
-Videos are expressed as 4th-order tensors, and the signal processed by an array of video sensors can be described as a 5th-order tensor.
-A broad array of multi-modal data can be naturally encoded as tensors.
+Many natural datasets exhibit multi-modal structure.
+We represent audio spectrograms as 2\mynd-order tensors (matrices) with modes corresponding to frequency and time.
+We represent images as 3\myrd-order tensors with modes corresponding to width, height and the color channels.
+Videos are expressed as 4\myth-order tensors, and the signal processed by an array of video sensors can be described as a 5\myth-order tensor.
+Multilinear structure arises naturally in many medical applications: MRI images are 3\myrd-order tensors and functional MRI images are 4\myth-order tensors.
+Generally, a broad array of multimodal data can be naturally encoded as tensors.
 Tensor methods extend linear algebra to higher order tensors and are promising tools for manipulating and analyzing such data.

 The mathematical properties of tensors have long been the subject of theoretical study.
 Previously, in machine learning, data points were typically assumed to be vectors and datasets to be matrices.
 Hence, spectral methods, such as matrix decompositions, have been popular in machine learning.
 Recently, tensor methods, which generalize these techniques to higher-order tensors, have gained prominence.
-One class of broadly useful techniques within tensor methods are tensor decompositions, which have been studied for learning latent variables \citep{anandkumar2014tensor}.
+One class of broadly useful techniques within tensor methods are tensor decompositions, which have been studied for a variety of applications in signal processing and machine learning~\citep{tensor_decomposition_sidiropoulos,cichocki_2015}, data mining and fusion~\citep{tensor_mining_papalexakis}, blind source separation~\citep{nonnegative_cichocki_2009}, computer vision~\citep{tensor_faces} and learning latent variable models~\citep{anandkumar2014tensor}.

-Deep Neural Networks (DNNs) frequently manipulate high-order tensors: in a standard deep convolutional Neural Network (CNN) for image recognition, the inputs and the activations of convolutional layers are \(3^{\text{rd}}\)-order tensors.
-And yet, to wit, most architectures output predictions by first flattening the activation tensors and then connecting to the output neurons via one or more fully-connected layers.
-This approach presents several issues: we lose multi-modal information during the flattening process and the fully-connected layers require a large number of parameters.
+Deep Neural Networks (DNNs) frequently manipulate high-order tensors: in a standard deep Convolutional Neural Network (CNN) for image recognition, the inputs and the activations of convolutional layers are 3\myrd-order tensors.
+And yet, to wit, most architectures output predictions by first flattening the activation tensors and then connecting to the output neurons via one or more fully connected layers.
+This approach presents several issues: (i) we lose multimodal information during the flattening process; and (ii) the fully connected layers require a large number of parameters.